severalnines/docs/user-guide/sidebar.rst

 List of scheduled operational report.

 * **Schedule**
-	- Schedule an operational report at an interval.
+	- Schedules an operational report at an interval.
 You can schedule it daily, weekly and monthly.
 Optionally, you can click on 'Add Email' button to add recipients into the list.

 * **Edit**
 	- Edit the selected schedule.